simpleweb/romulus-cli/README.md

 * Redux store that is persisted and restored automatically
 * Redux logger
 * Launch screen that waits for the store to be restored from the cache
+* Prevents Redux actions from being dispatched before the cache is restored
 * Environment configuration variables
 * Sagas (to handle async tasks like HTTP requests)
 * Initial setup for deep linking